CodingNoob234/casestudy-neural-networks/README.md

 - Are we supposed to perform the goodness-of-fit for the models (MSE, likelihood, R^2)?

 ## Feedback Enzo
-- Diebold-Moriano for comparing accuracy
+- Diebold-Moriano for comparing accuracy -> to be added
-- Trade off complexity/...
+- Trade off complexity capturing highly non-linear relations, versus simplicity, estimation consistency and faster.
-- 2 Nodes (only option between input output)
+- 2 Nodes (only option between input output) -> this is fixed
 - Activation function is IMPORTANT!
-Especially for insample estimation and analysis
+Especially for insample estimation and analysis --> changed to sigmoid function
 - Seed fixed first, then random (want stochatisticity in the model)
+- More input (like lagged values) is something that can be added as extra in the report, no prio